 The Bridgestone Tires4ward program also recycles tires collected as part of organized public lands, rivers, streams and lakes clean-up events across the country.
 Citizens participating in an community clean-up event may request Bridgestone’s help recycling the tires collected as part of that effort by completing this form.
 Once the form is completed, Bridgestone will contact the clean-up project coordinator directly to coordinate the logistics of tire drop-off at a local Bridgestone retail store and/or on-site tire removal, a determination made based on the number of tires expected to be collected during an event.
 A Bridgestone Tires4ward representative will facilitate all coordination efforts.
 Logistics can be a challenge at some remote sites, but we will work to offer our full support of all organized community clean-up events.

-Since the Tires4ward program launched in 2012, Bridgestone has supported more than 450 community clean-up events and recycled almost 120,000 tires from rivers, streams and communities nationwide.
+Since the Tires4ward program launched in 2012, Bridgestone has supported more than 775 community clean-up events and recycled more than 225,000 tires from rivers, streams and communities nationwide.
 Bridgestone is working to change the landscape of the tire and automotive industry and make a waste-free tire industry a reality.

 Our company-owned retail stores are one vital way we are working to making this goal a reality.
 Currently, 100 percent of all spent tires — tires that have reached the end of their use on a vehicle— are sent to another valuable purpose.
 Every spent tire that is taken in at one of our more than 2,200 company-owned retail locations is sent to another valuable purpose.